NFTMozaic/create-nft-app/docs/lesson-1-setup-next.md

-# 🎯 Lesson 1: Setting Up a Next.js Project for NFT Development
+# 🎯 Lesson 1: Setting Up a Next.js Project

 In this first lesson, you'll learn how to set up a basic Next.js project that will serve as the foundation for building your NFT application on Polkadot's Asset Hub.